mpv-player/mpv/DOCS/man/options.rst

         - ``--lavfi-complex='[aid1] asplit [ao] [t] ; [t] aphasemeter [t2] ; [vid1] [t2] overlay [vo]'``
           Play audio track 1, and overlay its visualization over video track 1.

-    See the Ffmpeg libavfilter documentation for details on the filter.
+    See the FFmpeg libavfilter documentation for details on the filter.